HornPenguin/Booklet/README.md

   <img width="780" height="550" src="images/Signature.png">
 </p>

 Above image shows order of pages per each case of signatures: 4, 12 and how to fold and attaching each sheets.
-The right, 12 leaves sig, also can be combined with other signatures to consist one book or it can be completed as a pamplet.
+The right, 12 leaves sig, also can be combined with other signatures to form a book or it can be complete in itself as a pamplet.

 ## UI and Usage